aribornstein/node-cntk-faster-rcnn/README.md

 ## Python Preliminaries

-Since the FRCNN detector uses bits of the CNTK Fast-RCNN implementation it has the same requirements as the CNTK Fast-RCNN training pipeline.
+Since the FRCNN detector uses bits of the CNTK Fast-RCNN implementation it has the same requirements as the CNTK Faster-RCNN training pipeline.

-Before running the code in this repository, please make sure to install the required python packages as described in <a href="https://github.com/Microsoft/CNTK/wiki/Object-Detection-using-Fast-R-CNN#setup">the Fast-RCNN CNTK tutorial</a>.
+Before running the code in this repository, please make sure to install the required python packages as described in <a href="https://docs.microsoft.com/en-us/cognitive-toolkit/object-detection-using-faster-r-cnn#setup">the Fast-RCNN CNTK tutorial</a>.

 ###How to use